 That rarely works.

-The realisation is that you don’t need to share everything about yourself, in one instance.
-What if instead, we begin with two, just two of the most interesting things about what you do.
-Explain with words twelve years old could understand.
+The realisation is that you don’t need to share everything, in one instance.
+What if instead, we begin with two, just two of the most interesting things about you.
+Explain with words that a twelve years old could understand.
 Start a conversation.

-You might find out that it is more enjoyable (and the most effective) way to achieve all of the above.
+You might find out that it is a more enjoyable (and probably the most effective) way to achieve all of the above.